clokep/relapse/docs/openid.md

             }
     ```
    </details>
-Your synapse config is then:
+Your relapse config is then:

 ```yaml
 oidc_providers: